-I am the Chaplain for Greater Manchester Community Chaplaincy.
+I am the Client support worker for Greater Manchester Community Chaplaincy.
 In the past I have set up homeless feeding projects, volunteered with rehab and homeless organisations as well as a social enterprise centre that trained and housed ex-offenders.
 I have also worked with youth in and around Manchester.
 I am a Christian and have been for the majority of my life.
 At church I am involved in Children’s Church.

 I have taken on this role as I enjoy working with people, listening to their stories and being a source of encouragement.
 My faith plays a big part in this role and I love being able to share that with the people I serve.
 I am really excited to be involved in the great work that goes on at GMCC.

 I started volunteering at GMCC about 8 years ago by spending time in the café to welcome any new visitors.
 Over time this developed into a befriending and mentoring role particularly with men I had met whilst leading Bible study groups in HMP Manchester.
 In many ways this is a particularly challenging time but it is also a great privilege to be involved with people who have decided they want to make a fresh start in life and have reached out for help.
 It is a great blessing to see some of those who came to us for help now helping others and playing a crucial role in making sure the same opportunity is on offer for those ready to begin again.

 I first came to GMCC as a client for support (after meeting Marlene in HMP Manchester) which really benefited me and helped me to get where I am now.
 I started at GMCC as a Volunteer in September 13 helping out in the Café and with their accounts one day a week, gradually building up to 3 days a week working in the office.
 When GMCC was awarded funding from the Big Lottery Fund and WEA (ESF Grants), I was employed from June 2014.